Randomized Masked Finetuning: An Efficient Way to Mitigate Memorization of PIIs in LLMs: Introduction

-We fine-tune the model with this modified dataset and then test the updated model on the same prompts.
-We show that RMFT is highly efficient in reducing memorization in LLMs compared to baseline fine-tuning with no dataset modifications, with a minor impact on model performance as measured using perplexity on the WikiText2 benchmark dataset.
+We fine-tune the model with this modified dataset and evaluate memorization using an extractable memorization setup, where we prompt the model with the same set of randomly sampled prompts used for the baseline fine-tuned model to ensure uniformity across experiments.
+Our results demonstrate that RMFT is highly effective in reducing memorization: we achieve an 80.81\% reduction in Total Extraction Rate (TER) and an 80.17\% reduction in Seen Extraction Rate (SER) compared to baseline fine-tuning with no dataset modifications.
+This substantial privacy improvement comes with minimal impact on model performance—RMFT incurs only a 5.73\% increase in perplexity as measured on the Enron Testing Split.Validation on GPT-Neo-1.3B demonstrates similar results (80.42\% TER reduction, 7.08\% perplexity increase), confirming generalizability across architectures (Appendix~\ref{app:gpt_neo}).

-We then compare our technique with the deduplication technique proposed by Katherine Lee and team.~\cite{lee2022deduplicating} and create a comprehensive suite of evaluations on PII extraction, model performance, and training efficiency.
-Using our results, we show how RMFT outperforms deduplicated models when it comes to PII extraction on the same prompts.
+To benchmark RMFT's effectiveness, we adapt the deduplication methodology from \citet{lee2022deduplicating} to our PII-specific context by removing datapoints containing duplicate email addresses rather than duplicate text sequences.
+We then conduct a comprehensive evaluation comparing RMFT and deduplication across three dimensions: email extraction rates, model performance, and training efficiency.
+Our results demonstrate that RMFT achieves better privacy-utility tradeoff as compared to deduplication.
+However, deduplication is computationally more efficient, requiring less preprocessing time than RMFT's masking procedure.